 Mention estate planning and most people think about leaving money or a house to people who survive them.

+Perhaps you are thinking of contacting an estate planning attorney Denver area or similar.
 Perhaps you’ve already arranged all of that.

 But what about all the stuff you’ve posted on social media sites.